Terms and Conditions

 - negligence, misuse, or omission by the Customer that results in or amounts to a breach of its obligations under this Agreement;

-- delays, delivery failures, or any other loss or damage resulting from the transfer of data over third-party communications networks and facilities, including the Internet; or
+- delays, delivery failures, or any other loss or damage resulting from the transfer of data over third-party communications networks and facilities, including the internet; or

 - the Customer's failure to determine its compliance with applicable laws in its use of the Services.